ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 ## Binary Ladder

-Similar to the algorithm for searching the tree, the algorithm for monitoring the tree requires a way to prove that the greatest version of a label stored in a particular log entry's prefix tree is greater than or equal to a **target version**.
+Similar to the algorithm for searching the tree, the algorithms for monitoring the tree require a way to prove that the greatest version of a label stored in a particular log entry's prefix tree is greater than or equal to a **target version**.
 The target version in this case is the version of the label that the user is monitoring.
 Unlike in a search though, users already know that the